Why the big toe is a game-changer for underpronators and overpronators

 Video: Walking and Pronation by OrthoInfo (American Academy of Orthopaedic Surgeons)

-‘Walking and Pronation’ by OrthoInfo (from the American Academy of Orthopaedic Surgeons) demonstrates how the big toe provides the final push during the toe-off phase of a stride.
+Watch ‘Walking and Pronation’ (OrthoInfo - from the American Academy of Orthopaedic Surgeons) to see how the big toe provides that important final push during the toe-off phase of a stride!

 How the big toe challenges underpronators and overpronators - and ideas to fix it